StalinMazaEpn/coronavirusec_api/readme.md

 # API Documentation Example
-This API uses `POST` request to communicate and HTTP [response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to indenticate status and errors.
-All responses come in standard JSON.
-All requests must include a `content-type` of `application/json` and the body must be valid JSON.
+This API offers information about the status of the covid19 in Ecuador.

-## Response Codes
+## Códigos de Respuesta
-### Response Codes
+### Códigos de Respuesta según statusCode
 ```
 200: Success
 400: Bad request